What has the PMO ever done for us?

 • Understand expectations of your executives: It’s important to have clear goals for the PMO, goals that reflect what execs want to see from you.
 These goals naturally come out of a good planning process (see next point), but relatively few PMOs take the time to consult with execs and to document the results.

 • Engage in activities that add value for execs: Executives are busy.
 You might be doing an amazing job of training and supporting PMs at a tactical level, but the execs never see that work.
 On the other hand, picking the right projects in the first place is a very visible activity and PMOs should make sure they are supporting that prioritization and selection process.
 This will not only eliminate the waste from “doing poorly aligned projects” but will also show that you are actively adding value at the strategic level.
-Of course, I’m not suggesting the PMO should make portfolio selection decisions, but you can add value to the process
+Of course, I’m not suggesting the PMO should make portfolio selection decisions, but you can add value to the process.

 • Measure your progress: This is kind of obvious, but if you don’t measure it, you can’t manage it… and you can’t blow your trumpet when you get it right.
 Good measurement will also support your drive to greater program/project maturity (showing where you need to focus) and it gives you a platform to quantify the value the PMO has delivered.